Things to do in Wilmington, Ohio

 Did you know the area is known for its antique shops?
 Spend time browsing the Shoppes at the Old Mill in Wilmington.
 You will also enjoy antique shops located in Lebanon, Ohio, and Waynesville, Ohio.

-It’s easy to get some designer shopping in while visiting Wilmington, as the area enjoys proximity to national retail hubs, such as the Tanger Outlets Jeffersonville, The Greene Town Center Mall and Dayton Mall.
+It’s easy to get some designer shopping in while visiting Wilmington, as the area enjoys proximity to national retail hubs, such as the Destination Outlets Jeffersonville, The Greene Town Center Mall and Dayton Mall.
 Cincinnati’s Kenwood Towne Centre is also within driving distance from World Equestrian Center.

 Visit the Caesar’s Creek Flea Market and Trader’s World Market to explore eclectic merchandise.
 The markets are two of the largest in the area and are good representations of things to do in Wilmington.

 Shopping ranks high on the list of things to do in Wilmington, Ohio.
 Plan a shopping spree to pick up a treasured antique, new equestrian gear, or pieces to upgrade a wardrobe.
 There is a little bit of everything when it comes to shopping in the local area.

 There is an assortment of everyday events in Wilmington, Ohio.
 Entertainment abounds once the horse show day has concluded.
 It’s easy to catch the latest movie release on the big screen at the Wilmington Plaza Cinemas.
 The five-screen movie complex features first-run films.

 Enjoy live theatre productions at The Murphy Theatre featuring thespians from the Wilmington College Theatre department.
 The historic theatre offers stage productions throughout the year, so get your tickets early.